 Prompting filters and parameters

-If one or more reports has prompting filters or parameters, then you can set rules for what should happen when the Chained Report is run.
+If one or more reports has prompting filters or parameters, then you can set rules for what should happen when the Chained Report is run or scheduled.

 To edit a report's prompting options:

-On the Reports page, click the Report Options icon.
+On the Reports panel, click the Report Options icon.

 For each prompting filter and parameter, the following options are available: